RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab02/README.md

 ### Prerequisite: Setup the collaboration environment using Git (Gogs)

 For the Developer track, we require a collaboration environment based on Git.
-For this purpose, we  decided to use Gogs which a hosted, lighter-weight version of Gitlab.
+For this purpose, we  decided to use Gogs which is a hosted, lighter-weight version of Gitlab.
 This lab environment has created a user for you in Gogs.

 Follow this instructions to set up the repository.